Gadsden flag: History

-Continental Colonel Christopher Gadsden represented South Carolina in the Congress, and he was one of seven members of the Marine Committee outfitting the first naval mission.
-Paul Aron described Gadsden as a "leading advocate of an American navy."
-The first Marines carried drums painted yellow and depicting a coiled rattlesnake with thirteen rattles along with the motto "Don't Tread on Me."
-This is one of the first recorded mentions of the flag's symbolism.

 Gadsden decided that the American navy needed a distinctive flag and took it upon himself to make one in 1775.
 He gave Commodore Esek Hopkins a yellow rattlesnake flag to serve as his personal standard on USS Alfred, the flagship of America's first navy squadron.
 Gadsden intended the design to serve as a physical symbol of the American Revolution's ideals.
 The rattlesnake was seen in Charleston, South Carolina as a "noble and useful" animal that gave warning before it attacked.
 Before being appointed to lead the Navy, Hopkins had led The United Companies of the Train of Artillery of the Town of Providence, a unit that flew a flag similar to Gadsden's.
 He unfurled the Gadsden flag on the main mast of USS Alfred on December 20, 1775, while the ship was at anchor in Chesapeake Bay.
 Whenever he was aboard, Hopkins flew the flag from the mainmast of the flagship as his personal banner.
 Alfred was also the first recorded ship to fly the first national flag of the United States, when Senior Lieutenant John Paul Jones hoisted it on December 3, 1775, while the ship floated in the Delaware River near Philadelphia.

 By winter 1775, the South Carolina Provincial Congress expected that British forces would attack Charleston and recalled Gadsden home from Congress in Philadelphia to command the 1st South Carolina Regiment.
 By January 14, Gadsden had both his orders to return home and permission from the Continental Congress to leave.
 On Friday, February 9, 1776, he presented an example of his yellow rattlesnake flag to president of the Congress William Henry Drayton.